marcojakob/code.makery.ch/collections/java/javafx-8-tutorial-part2.md

 ### Explanations

 * With JavaFX it's common to use [`Properties`](http://docs.oracle.com/javase/8/javafx/api/javafx/beans/property/Property.html) for all fields of a model class.
-A `Property` allow us, for example, to automatically be notified when the `lastName` or any other variable is changed.
+A `Property` allows us, for example, to automatically be notified when the `lastName` or any other variable is changed.
 This helps us keep the view in sync with the data.
 To learn more about `Properties` read [Using JavaFX Properties and Binding](http://docs.oracle.com/javase/8/javafx/properties-binding-tutorial/binding.htm).
 * [`LocalDate`](http://docs.oracle.com/javase/8/docs/api/java/time/LocalDate.html), the type we're using for `birthday`, is part of the new [Date and Time API for JDK 8](http://docs.oracle.com/javase/tutorial/datetime/iso/).